China–United States relations: Economic relations

-In September 2009 a trade dispute emerged between the United States and China, which came after the U.S. imposed tariffs of 35 percent on Chinese tire imports.
+In September 2009 a trade dispute emerged between the United States and China, which came after the US imposed tariffs of 35 percent on Chinese tire imports.
 The Chinese commerce minister accused the United States of a "grave act of trade protectionism", while an USTR spokesperson said the tariff "was taken precisely in accordance with the law and our international trade agreements".
 Additional issues were raised by both sides in subsequent months.

 When a country joins the World Trade Organization it commits to keep its tariffs below the bound rate, which is generally around 39 percent.
-China's reaction was attributed to the fact that nations usually keep their tariffs at an average of 9 percent, but when the U.S. raised its tariff on Chinese imported tires to 35 percent it was still below the average bound rate.
+China's reaction was attributed to the fact that nations usually keep their tariffs at an average of 9 percent, but when the US raised its tariff on Chinese imported tires to 35 percent it was still below the average bound rate.